Tiny Colour Movies

-Tiny Colour Movies is an album by English musician John Foxx, released in 2006.
+Tiny Colour Movies is an album by English musician John Foxx, released on 5 June 2006.

 Background

 Foxx attended a birthday celebration screening of a friend's private film collection in Baltimore.
 The films in the collection were all short pieces collected from various sources, including surveillance agencies and Hollywood cutting room floors.
 Foxx was transfixed by the strangeness and beauty of the clips.

 A few weeks later, Foxx was working on some new pieces of music when he realized he was writing in the aftermath of the film screening.
 He gave in to the memories and wrote a small collection of musical pieces relating to his memory of the film clips he had seen.